sandipkunwar23/Nepal-EV-Price-Prediction-/README.md

 # Nepal-EV-Price-Prediction-
 This repository contains two notebooks:
-1. Web scrapping: Scrapping the electric vehicle data(brand, model, battery, range, motor and price).
+1. Web scrapping: Scrapping the electric vehicles data(brand, model, battery, range, motor and price) that are available for sale in Nepal.
 Selenium driver is used to perform the webscrapping.

-2. EDAandPrediction: Performing exploratory data analysis, visualizing price distributions, and other variables.
-And applying machine learning algorithms, and finally compare the MAE, RMSE and R² scores.
+2. EDAandPrediction: Performing exploratory data analysis, visualizing price distributions, and other statistical metrics to understand the EV price market.
+Finally applying varioud machine learning algorithms, and comparing the MAE, RMSE and R² scores.

 Highlights:
 Web-scrapping